-While an ongoing review is underway by investigators from the Office of Inspector General within the U.S. Department of Health and Human Services, government officials released the alert in order to encourage immediate remedies to this disturbing situation.
+An ongoing review is underway by investigators from the Office of Inspector General within the U.S. Department of Health and Human Services.
+Government officials released the alert with the intentions to encourage immediate remedies to this disturbing issue.

-Not only are nursing homes allowing residents to suffer abuse under their roofs, some of these facilities are covering up this unconscionable behavior by failing to report it to the proper authorities and, in some cases, destroying evidence that could be used to prosecute the perpetrators.
+Not only are nursing homes allowing residents to suffer abuse under their roof, some are going as far as covering up this unconscionable behavior by not reporting it to the proper authorities and, in some cases, destroying evidence that could be used to prosecute the perpetrators.

 The cases cited in the alert were severe enough to warrant a trip to the emergency room.
-One example described a woman who was sexually assaulted and left with serious bruises.
-Instead of following federal law, which requires the incident to be reported to law enforcement within two hours, the nursing home cleaned off the victim and failed to contact the police at all.
-It was the victim’s family who called the police when they were told about the attack the following day, according to a National Public Radio (NPR) story.
+One case described a woman who was sexually assaulted and left with serious bruises.
+Instead of following federal law, requiring the incident to be reported to law enforcement within two hours, the nursing home cleaned the victim and neglected to contact the police.
+According to a National Public Radio (NPR) story, it wasn’t until the following day that the victim’s family called the police directly after being told about the attack.

-A spokesman for the Office of the Inspector General said he believes the number of unreported abuse cases is probably much higher since the report covered only those incidents where the victim was taken to the emergency room.
+A spokesman for the Office of the Inspector General said he believes the number of unreported abuse cases is probably much higher being that the report covered only those incidents where the victim was taken to the emergency room.

 “To know this is going on in institutions we trust to be safe havens for our elderly loved ones is unacceptable,” said Mark Bernstein of The Sam Bernstein Law Firm.
 “Nursing homes must be stopped from engaging in this reprehensible and illegal behavior.”

 Section 1150B of the Social Security Act requires covered individuals in federally-funded long-term care facilities to immediately report any reasonable suspicion of a crime committed against a resident to at least one law enforcement agency with jurisdiction where the nursing home is located.
 There are also rules and timelines for required internal investigations when an incident of abuse occurs.